xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 The object of the game is to "capture" as many balls as possible.

-In AMReX-Pachinko game you can release as many particles as you like at the top of the domain, and the balls will freeze when they hit the bottom so you can see where they landed.
+In the AMReX-Pachinko game you can release as many particles as you like at the top of the domain, and the balls will freeze when they hit the bottom so you can see where they landed.

 Your goal here is to see if you can cover the floor of the pachinko machine.